 The IDF would need an additional three to four days to flesh out pockets of Hamas fighters who took up smaller positions or who were hiding in ambush in various areas.

-The IDF said it will unveil its findings first on these four main segments and then on some of the larger individual battles among the 41 battles, including: Kfar Aza, Nir Oz, Nahal Oz (both the battle over the Kibbutz and the battle over the nearby lookout position) Netiv Ha'asara, and the Nova Festival.
+The IDF said it will unveil its findings first on these four main segments and then on some of the larger individual battles among the 41 battles, including: Kfar Aza, Nir Oz, Nahal Oz (both the battle over the kibbutz and the battle over the nearby lookout position) Netiv Ha’asara, and the Supernova music festival.

-Further, the IDF noted that in July 2024 it put out its probe of the battle of Be'eri and that the criticism it received from that probe led to a restructuring of the process for publicizing the probes.
+The IDF further noted that in July 2024, it put out its probe of the battle of Be’eri and that the criticism it received led to a restructuring of the process for publicizing future probes.

-At one point, the IDF had said it would publish all of the probes over the course of July-August 2024, starting with the smaller battles and eventually reaching the larger macro issues probes, which were more complex and taking longer.
+At one point, the military had said it would publish all of the probes over the course of July-August 2024, starting with the smaller battles and eventually reaching probes of the larger macro issues, which were more complex and taking longer.

 Why were the IDF's October 7 probes delayed?

-However, a wider range of IDF field commanders bristled at the idea that they would be criticized for small level errors they made on October 7 when they were taken by surprise by Hamas, while their superiors in the IDF high command who set the stage for them to be surprised would only be critiqued later.
+However, a wider range of IDF field commanders bristled at the idea that they would be criticized for small-level errors they had made on October 7 when they were taken by surprise by Hamas, while their superiors in the IDF high command, who set the stage for them to be surprised, would only be critiqued later.

-This led the IDF to decide to delay issuing out further probes, even those from smaller battles which were ready, until the larger macro probes could be issued first.
+This led the IDF to decide to delay releasing further probes, even those from smaller battles that were ready, until the larger macro probes would be issued first.

-Moreover, the IDF claims that unexpected additional fighting with Yemen, Iran, and then an extended several months more intense war with Hezbollah from July-November 2024, followed by ceasefire negotiations with Hamas in December 2024, led to further delaying publicizing the probes.
+Moreover, the military claims that unexpected additional fighting with Yemen, Iran, and then a more intense war extending several months with Hezbollah from July-November 2024, followed by ceasefire negotiations with Hamas in December 2024, led to further delays in publicizing the probes.

-Despite these explanations, there has been heavy criticism within the IDF that the probes are only being issued now, around 17 months after October 7, and that Halevi did not announce his resignation until last month.
+Despite these explanations, there has been heavy criticism within the IDF that the probes are only being issued now, around 17 months after October 7, and that Chief of Staff Lt.-Gen. Herzi Halevi did not announce his resignation until last month.

-Aspects of the probes also required dialogue with the police and the Shin Bet, who had many combat fighters in the field who were killed or fought to repel the Hamas invasion.
+Aspects of the probes also required dialogue with the police and the Shin Bet, who had many combat fighters in the field who fought to repel the Hamas invasion, many of whom were killed.

 Some of the smaller battle probes will only be issued by the end of March, after Halevi has stepped down.

-According to the IDF, this timing was determined by making sure the macro probes come out first, and then that the families of the attacked villages and hostages get to see the results before the public.
+According to the IDF, this timing was determined by making sure the macro probes come out first, and that the families from the attacked villages and of the hostages get to see the results before the public.

-There are some other side issues which will also come out at some unclear point, including about information security (Hamas knew where many IDF bases were located and how to maneuver within them) and the handling and mobilization of the reservists.
+There are some other side issues that will also come out at some point, including about information security (Hamas knew where many IDF bases were located and how to maneuver within them) and the handling and mobilization of the reservists.

-Although the IDF has started probing at a macro level its invasions of Gaza, Halevi is leaving the completion of those probes to Zamir, so he can focus on getting out the October 7 probes before he steps down.
+Although the IDF has started probing its invasions of Gaza at a macro level, Halevi is leaving the completion of those probes to his designated replacement, Maj.-Gen. Eyal Zamir, so he can focus on getting out the October 7 probes before he steps down.

-The IDF said Halevi has spent 230 hours working on the probes to get them out to the military and the public.
+The army said that Halevi has spent 230 hours working on the probes to get them out to the military and the public.

 The probes generally investigate decisions and moves dating back to 2018, but in some cases go even further back.

-A major question is whether any of the probes will go back earlier than 2015, given that National unity party leader Benny Gantz was IDF chief from 2011-2015.
-Gantz’s number two, Gadi Eisenkot, was IDF chief from 2015-2019, such that he is expected to receive some criticism during the probes.
+A major question is whether any of the probes will go back earlier than 2015, given that National Unity Party leader Benny Gantz was IDF chief from 2011-2015.
+Gantz’s number two, Gadi Eisenkot, was IDF chief from 2015-2019, and is therefore expected to receive some criticism during the probes.

 It is unclear how the probes will impact the political future of Aviv Kohavi, who was IDF chief from 2019-January 2023.

-Specifically, the probes will address how the IDF mishandled intelligence it had about the “Jericho Plan”, a scenario of a Hamas invasion which significantly marched what happened on October 7.
+Specifically, the probes will address how the IDF mishandled intelligence it had about the “Jericho Plan,” the scenario of a Hamas invasion that significantly guided what happened on October 7.

-The IDF said it has started to dialogue with the five female lookouts who were held hostage and were recently returned to Israel about receiving information relating to the October 7 probes and will add their information as it comes in.
+The military said it has started to dialogue with the five female lookouts who were held hostage and returned to Israel at the end of January about receiving information relating to the October 7 probes and will add their information as it comes in.

-Other recently returned hostages like Sagui Dekel Chen, who fought at Nir Oz, before being taken hostage, will also eventually have the accounts added to the probes, but given that Dekel is currently hospitalized, this process could take time.
+Accounts from other recently returned hostages like Sagui Dekel Chen, who fought at Nir Oz before being taken hostage, will also eventually be added to the probes, but given that he is currently hospitalized, this process could take time.